bridgethillyer/simplicity-ws/outline.md

 ## TODO

 * Research one project each that we can use to highlight/use for examples
-* Start slides
+* DONE Start slides
-* Create github repository
+* DONE Create github repository
 * Create issues for TODOs in github